-Bachelor of Science (B.S.) degrees awarded in Advanced Manufacturing, Analytics, Biotechnology and Biosciences, Computer and Information Sciences, Management and eBusiness, Geospatial Technology, Cybersecurity Operations Management, RN-to-BSN, Interactive Media, and Integrative Sciences
+- Bachelor of Science (B.S.) degrees awarded in Advanced Manufacturing, Analytics, Biotechnology and Biosciences, Computer and Information Sciences, Management and eBusiness, Geospatial Technology, Cybersecurity Operations Management, RN-to-BSN, Interactive Media, and Integrative Sciences

-- Master of Science (M.S.) degrees awarded in Analytics, Biotechnology, Computer Information Sciences, Healthcare Informatics, Information Systems Engineering and Management, Project Management, Techpreneurship, Human-Centered Interaction Design, Learning Technologies & Media Systems, Pharmaceutical Design, and Next Generation Disruptive Technologies
+- Master of Science (M.S.) degrees awarded in Analytics, Biotechnology, Computer Information Sciences, Healthcare Informatics, Information Systems Engineering and Management, Nursing, Project Management, Techpreneurship, Human-Centered Interaction Design, Learning Technologies & Media Systems, Pharmaceutical Design, and Next Generation Disruptive Technologies

 - Undergraduate degree programs delivered online: Cyber Security Operations and Management, Management and eBusiness, and RN to BSN.